Siege of Kinsale: Initial moves

 The Irish force that arrived at Ardmartin in the pre-dawn consisted of over 6,000 men in two columns: 400 Leinster men under Richard Tyrrell, 1,000 Munstermen, 159 Spaniards in five companies of foot, 2500 foot and 500 light horse under O'Neill and 1500 foot and 300 light horse under O'Donnell.
-Many accounts speak of three battles; the vanguard, the center, and the rearguard, but it would seem that a small squadron volant (559 men) was formed from a part of O'Neill's column consisting of Tyrrell's Leinstermen and the Spanish foot.
-As Mountjoy left camp in the company of Carew, the Lord President, all that was immediately available to the English were the remaining 400 horse of the severely depleted cavalry approximately nine troops in total.
-These mounted men along with Sir Henry Powers Squadron Volant (449 men) had been sent under the command of Sir Richard Wingfield to observe the movements of the Irish and ascertain their intentions.
-Powers squadron volant was an ad-hoc regiment created by combining about 40 men from each of the eleven regiments making up the siege force.
+Many accounts speak of three battles; the vanguard, the center, and the rearguard, but it would seem that a small flying squadron (559 men) was formed from a part of O'Neill's column consisting of Tyrrell's Leinstermen and the Spanish foot.
+As Mountjoy left camp in the company of Carew, the Lord President, all that was immediately available to the English were the remaining 400 horse of the severely depleted cavalry, approximately nine troops in total.
+These mounted men along with Sir Henry Power's flying squadron (449 men) had been sent under the command of Wingfield to observe the movements of the Irish and ascertain their intentions.
+Power's flying squadron was an ad-hoc regiment created by combining about 40 men from each of the eleven regiments making up the siege force.
 These troops had been used for the outposts and had been on duty the last three nights on constant alert to any alarms originating from the Irish camp.